acorrenson/SATurne/README.md

 # SATurne

-**SATurn** is a simple functional style SAT solver written in [Coq](https://coq.inria.fr/).
+**SATurne** is a simple functional style SAT solver written in [Coq](https://coq.inria.fr/).
 Its design is strongly inspired by [this article](http://www.cse.chalmers.se/~algehed/blogpostsHTML/SAT.html).
 It is a tiny solver.
 It is absolutely not designed for performances or scalability, but its minimalist functional structure makes him easy to manipulate inside Coq.
 The opportunity was so beautiful so I decided to provide a verified implementation of this solver.

 ## Why Coq ?